-We are working to support the
+We are working to support the sustainable future of our planet and the long-term success of our customers, making direct contributions to SDGs 6, 7, 9, 12.
+13. 15 and 17.
 Tetra Pak is committed to achieving a low carbon and ultimately climate neutral circular economy.
-This supports SDG 13 - reaching the long-term goals of the Paris Agreement by taking urgent action to combat climate change and its impacts and SDG 12 - action on Responsible Consumption, such as substantially reducing waste through prevention, reduction, recycling and reuse.

-▶ Read more on p.10 and p.14
+This supports SDG 13 - reaching the long-term goals of the Paris Agreement by taking urgent action to combat climate change and its impacts and SDG 12 - action on Responsible Consumption, such as substantially reducing waste through prevention, reduction, recycling and reuse. ▶ Read more on p.10 and p.14